Skip to content

-Global search advertising will hit $218.3 billion in 2026, according to Statista.
+Global search advertising will hit $218.3 billion in 2026, according to PPC Chief’s compilation of Statista data.
 That’s a staggering number.
 But here’s the question that actually matters: how much of that should come out of your budget?
 The answer isn’t a dollar figure you’ll find in a generic article.
 It’s a calculation based on your industry, your margins, and your growth goals.
 Most PPC guides hand you a range and wish you luck.
 This one gives you the formula.

 Key Takeaways